hda-technical/dancebooks/transcriptions/[1824,_en]_Thomas_Wilson_-_Danciad.md

 >
 > Bel.
 Do you to their academies ever go?
 >
-> As you their stile of dancing seem to know.
+> As you their style of dancing seem to know.
 >
 > Chassée.
 I, from their pupils, who now come to me,
 >